rollbar/pyrollbar/README.rst

 Developer Resources
 -------------------
 Get in touch!
 We'd love to hear what you think and we're happy to help.
-You can get involved in several ways:

 - Email us: ``support@ratchet.io``
 - IRC: ``#ratchet.io`` on ``irc.freenode.net``